IBM-Cloud/DevOps-Services-Docs/docs/billing/index.md

 <a name='idssetup'></a>
 ##Setting up a DevOps Services account

 1. [Sign up for an account](https://hub.jazz.net/).
-When you sign up, you need to either create an alias or use an existing one.
+When you sign up, you need to either create or use an alias.
 An *alias* is a publicly visible short name.
 Your alias is included in the URL of each project that you own.
-The first time you log in to DevOps Services, you link your user ID with an alias.
-If you have a Jazz ID, that is used as your alias.
+The first time that you log in to DevOps Services, you link your user ID with an alias.
+If you have a Jazz ID, it is used as your alias.
-2. After your user ID and alias are linked, you can log in to DevOps Services from a web browser or an IBM® Rational Team Concert™ client.
-In addition, you can access a Git repository from your local Git client.
+2. After your user ID and alias are linked, you can log in to DevOps Services from a web browser or an IBM Rational Team Concert&trade; client.
+You can also access a Git repository from your local Git client.

     **Important:**
     * A DevOps Services user ID can be either an IBM id or a federated ID (corporate ID).